The museum is currently closed for the season.

-The Weed Historic Lumber Town Museum is a collection of artifacts and photographs of the people who founded and lived in Weed.
+The Weed Lumber Town Museum is a collection of artifacts and photographs of the people who founded and lived in Weed.
 Artifacts from the old lumber company store and from the company hospital are on display.

 Some rooms are decorated with original pieces to resemble a typical home from the 1900s as well as a room dedicated to law enforcement with jail cell and booking area.
-See logging and hand tools including tram cars and locomotives used to move lumber in the mill yards.
+See logging and hand tools, including tram cars and locomotives, used to move lumber in the mill yards.

 You are important to us as a partner because 100 percent of your support helps keep our doors open and ready for your visit.

-Zimmerman Scholarship applications due April 15.
+Zimmerman Scholarship applications due by April 15.
 Weed High School seniors may qualify.
 Applications are available at the High School.

 Our 36th Annual Chicken & Ravioli dinner on March 12th was a resounding success this year.
 Look for pre-event ticket sales again next Spring.